-what Just as beautiful and inspiring are the people of Siem Reap; much like the rest of Southeast Asia but probably much poorer, and younger as a whole.
-Even a quick read of the wikipedia page would give you how complex and tragic their history has been, and one can't help but seeing irony in how the city named "the triumph over Siam") is also what seems to be caging the very people in the blackhole of overtourism.
-Meanwhile they discourage visitors from buying trinkets from children (so they would choose education over child labor) but the overwhelming reality is that they need that quick money just to survive.
+Just as beautiful and soul-cleansing are the people of Siem Reap (much like the rest of Southeast Asia).
+Even a quick read of the wikipedia page would give you how complex and tragic their history has been, and one can't help but seeing irony in how the city named "the triumph over Siam" seems to be putting its very people in the cage of overtourism.
+While they officially discourage visitors from buying trinkets from children preventing them from choosing labor over education, the overwhelming reality is that they need those quick dollars (yes they accept US currencies) just to survive.

 I actually met the now-viral-star who speaks 10 languages.
-He spoke maybe at 2 or 3 languages at this point, and quite aggressive with his sales.
-It was him who threw me the line above as I was walking through the gate of Ta Prohm; You buy, you friend.
-You no buy, you tourist.
-Even before meeting him, I knew that being a tourist in these regions is a tricky business.
-Every purchase you make or refuse, the consequences are much more grave for the ones that don't get to leave.
-And every time I try to stick to what UNICEF or any organizations tell me, it breaks my heart.
-Seeing him go further than the rest of his contemporaries gives me a sigh of relief, but with even heavier sigh of helplessness.
+He spoke maybe at 2 or 3 languages at this point, and was quite aggressive with his sales.
+It was him who threw me this line as I was walking through the gate of Ta Prohm "You buy, you friend.
+You no buy, you tourist."
+Even before meeting him, I knew that being a tourist in these regions is not a mindless joyride.
+Every purchase you make or refuse, the consequences of the action are much more grave for the ones that don't get to leave.
+And every time I try to stick to what UNICEF and other officials tell me, it breaks my heart.

 One tuk-tuk driver approached me by the entrance to Ankor Thom, asking if I had a power bank.
 He's got a sorta-Cambodian-Jack-Black vibe and spoke excellent English, was quite friendly to me and lots of ladies.
 Entertained by him and exhausted from 2 days of bike-riding, I decided to give him some business.